Dr. Samuel Turvey

 Baillie JEM, Turvey ST, Waterman C (2009) Survival of Attenborough’s long-beaked echidna (Zaglossus attenboroughi) in New Guinea.
 Oryx 43: 146-148.

-Publications on Quaternary faunas and extinctions:
+Other publications on Quaternary faunas and extinctions:

 Brace S, Barnes I, Kitchener AC, Serjeantson D, Turvey ST (2014) Late Holocene range collapse in a former British seabird species.
 Journal of Biogeography 41: 1583-1589.